Bhagat-Singh-Kankarwal/TROOP-Billing-Software/README.md

 - User-friendly interface
 - Creation of invoices and graphs
-- Inovice printing and editing
+- Invoice printing and editing

 ## Tech Stack